slevithan/oniguruma-to-es/README.md

   - Callout functions: `(?{…})`, etc.

 <a name="unicode"></a>
-## ㊗️ Unicode / mixed case-sensitivity
+## ㊗️ Unicode

-Oniguruma-To-ES fully supports mixed case-sensitivity (and handles the Unicode edge cases) regardless of JavaScript [target](#target).
-It also restricts Unicode properties to those supported by Oniguruma and the target JavaScript version.
+Oniguruma-To-ES fully supports mixed case-sensitivity (through the use of pattern modifiers) and handles the Unicode edge cases regardless of JavaScript [target](#target).

 Oniguruma-To-ES focuses on being lightweight to make it better for use in browsers.
-This is partly achieved by not including heavyweight Unicode character data, which imposes some minor/rare restrictions:
+This is partly achieved by not including heavyweight Unicode character data, which imposes a few minor/rare restrictions:

 - Character class intersection and nested negated character classes are unsupported with target `ES2018`.
 Use target `ES2024` (supported by Node.js 20 and 2023-era browsers) or later if you need support for these features.
 - With targets before `ES2025`, a handful of Unicode properties that target a specific character case (ex: `\p{Lower}`) can't be used case-insensitively in patterns that contain other characters with a specific case that are used case-sensitively.